jillesvangurp/jsonj/README.md

 Changelog
 =========

+- 1.27 Hopefully fix race condition with efficient string once and for all.
 - 1.26 Support `$` as an alias for `array()` as well.
 Yay polymorphism! `JsonObject o=$(_("foo","bar"), _("list", $(1,2,3)))`
 - 1.25 Create `$` and `_` aliases for `object` and `field`: `JsonObject o=$(_("foo","bar"), _("list", array(1,2,3)))` now works as well.
 - 1.24 Support new style of creating JsonObjects: `JsonObject o=object(field("foo","bar"), field("list", array(1,2,3)))` now works.
 You can also add multiple field entries to an existing object or take the entrySet of an existing object and add those entries as fields to an object.